mmxwillow/mmxwillow/README.md

 ## Hi there 👋

 - 🌱 I’m currently learning React
-- 🤔 Mostly self taught, currently studying at uni and working
+- 🤔 Mostly self taught
+- 🖊️ Studying at uni and working